Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/math/functions/functions-content.md

 ## Code Examples

-Our 2 functions coded in python, if you are unfamiliar with python you can skip the code, next module will focus on python.
+Our 2 functions coded in Python, if you are unfamiliar with Python you can skip the code, next module will focus on Python.

 ```python
 # Linear function: f(x) = 2x + 3